giacman/SinglePaged/README.md

 Created using Jekyll as a static site generator with GitHub Pages :octocat:

-Hat tip to https://github.com/t413/SinglePaged for giving me inspiration
+Hat tip to https://github.com/t413/SinglePaged for giving me basic footprint for the website structure.